 When Your Goal Is Diversity

-Your goal might have less to do with a total number of job openings to fill, and more to do with the diversity of the talent pool you are currently accessing.
-Diverse teams are a benefit to the overall health of organizations.
+Some employers may be new to the idea that diverse teams are a benefit to the overall health of the organization.
 A 2023 report by McKinsey & Company shows that in a survey of 1,265 companies, those organizations in the top quartile for ethnic diversity have a +36% likelihood of financial outperformance over their less-diverse peers.
+You might look at your organization as it currently is, and consider the following --

-For example, Kerry Griffin of MERGE was seeking greater diversity to promote better business results.
+Kerry Griffin of MERGE was seeking greater diversity to promote better business results.
 According to Kerry, “Having a plethora of voices on our teams is important because when people have different specialties, backgrounds, and experiences, they bring unique ideas to the table.
 That's how we develop the most innovative solutions for our clients.”
 Her goal was to ensure that the Talent Team, which she led, presented a variety of diverse candidates for every hiring team to assess.

 Jerry Baake of Advocate Aurora Health had a similar goal: “Ultimately, we want our workforce to represent and reflect the residents that we serve.
 That means we are making sure that we diversify at all levels of the organization, which will help improve health equity within the community as well.”
-Jerry and his team had clearly defined diversity, equity and inclusion goals and metrics they were seeking to meet as they engaged with business services partners.
+Jerry and his team had clearly defined diversity, equity, and inclusion goals and metrics they were seeking to meet as they engaged with business services partners.

 Don Biernacke concurs.